Cuisinart SS 700 Brewing System Review

 It also has a side compartment for the brew holder assembly for those who like to use the option of the refillable My K-Cups, as one is included for your enjoyment.

-The SS-700 has been recently discontinued (you can still find a few preowned units) but there is an updated version, the SS-10 with similar features so most of what I discuss here will still apply.
+The SS-700 has been recently discontinued (you can still find a few preowned units), but there is an updated version, the SS-10, with similar features, so most of what I discuss here will still apply.

 Dimensions

-The Cuisinart SS-700 Single-Serve Brewing System is 13.5 inches high x 12.125 inches wide x 10.25 inches deep.are what is quoted on the Amazon sales page but on the manufacturers’s site the measurements are quoted as L 10.25″, W13.50″ and H 12.10″.
+The Cuisinart SS-700 Single-Serve Brewing System is 13.5 inches high x 12.125 inches wide x 10.25 inches deep is what as quoted on the Amazon sales page, but on the manufacturer’s site, the measurements are quoted as L 10.25″, W13.50″ and H 12.10″.
 Sometimes “length” appears as “depth” on varying sites.

-When the chamber is fully raised, the height reaches 16 3/8″Â so something to factor in if you plan to keep your under or near a cabinet.
+When the chamber is fully raised, the height reaches 16 3/8″, so something to factor in if you plan to keep yours under or near a cabinet.

 What’s Included?

-This machine includes a bonus charcoal water filter, user guide, coffee scoop, and a K-cup reusable filter …which enables you to use your own blend of coffee grounds sized just right.
+This machine includes a bonus charcoal water filter, user guide, coffee scoop, and a K-cup reusable filter which enables you to use your own blend of coffee grounds sized just right.
 The refillable K-cup is dishwasher safe and also stores neatly in a little hideaway compartment on the upper right of the machine when not in use.

 Also included is a Limited 3-Year Warranty (pretty much the standard with Cuisinart products per se)